SPEAKING AND CONFERENCES

 THE “BE A SHARK SCIENTIST” SCHOOL VISIT

 If you’ve read and enjoyed my book, Shark Lady, this is the visit for you!
 In my time with your readers, we’ll read Shark Lady together, and afterwards we’ll discover what it takes to be a real life shark scientist.
 In this visit, students will learn that anyone can be a scientist, and we’ll work together to be shark scientists — on the spot! — and see what we can discover about some amazing sharks.
 (No sharks needed!)
 This presentation is jam-packed with inspiring messages, science, and an extremely fun, interactive approach to the science of sharks.
 Students will also receive a PDF printable package with simple, step-by-step actions to take to become any type of scientist exploring the things they love.
-This visit is roughly 45 minutes to an hour and is $500 per presentation.
-I’m able to do three of these visits per day, and will bring everything we need to become shark scientists!
+This visit is roughly 45 minutes to an hour and I’m able to do three of these visits per day, and will bring everything we need to become shark scientists!

 In this program, students and I will discuss: